iszlai/iszlai.github.io/HUGO/iszlai/content/post/when-to-use-kv-store.md

  Well generally what you want to do is store the related under similar keys.
  For example on a log in page you could store all user related data "under the user namespace".
 Like **user:johndoe** and the password hash under **user:johndoe:passwd** .

- If you are building a webshop for example and lets say a product you are selling gets mentioned by Oprah.
+ Imagine you are building a webshop, and lets say a product you are selling gets mentioned by Oprah.
- Well if you store it all like  **product:1234:stockcount** all the queries hit that single cell.
-That's when you might want to think about different scenarios.
+ If you store it all like  **product:1234:stockcount**, then all the queries hit that single cell.
+ In scenarios like that you might want to think about different schema to partition your data.
- In classical SQL database for analytics you would store/update all data in tables and do queries like give me all the people who purchased this and that and live here etc.
+ Classical SQL databases where designed for easy querying.
+Everyone can easily write analytics queries like give me all the people who purchased this and that or live here etc.
- Here especially if you are under high load it would be easier to do separate writes to:
+ When you create a highly scalable system it would be way less straining to separate writes like:
    **didpurchase:something** and **lives:somewhere** inc.
- If your chosen implementation doesn't have indexes you could also maintain it by yourself for example a product list:
+ If your chosen key value store implementation doesn't have indexes you could also maintain it by yourself for example a product list:
 ```
  product:0 -> { "color":"blue",
                 "souldOut":false,